chenwendi/fume_hood_analysis/README.md

 Using this code to analyse and visualize fume hood data from csv files will require you to perform the following steps:

 1. Install R. RStudio is not required, but is highly recommended.
 2. Install several R packages, including:
 * plyr
 * dplyr
 * ggplot2
 * reshape2
 3. Setup file stucture to match the directory structure described below.
 It will need to contain:

-- this_fume_hood_analysis repository containing all .CSV and .R files
+- this fume_hood_analysis repository containing .CSV and .R files
-- a data folder into which you'll put csv files
+- a data folder into which you'll put csv data files with your fume hood data
 - an output folder into which all PDF figures and csv output will be saved
 4. Open up and run the R script 'process_data.R' in either RStudio (recommended) or R. This script is the master script to perform the main fume hood data analysis.

 ###Directory structure